 In a bowl, whisk together the flour, baking powder, salt, cayenne pepper, and Old Bay seasoning.
 Whisk in the beer until the batter is completely smooth and free of any lumps.
-Refrigerate for 15 minutes.
+Place the batter in the fridge for 15 minutes to chill.

 Heat up the oil to 350°F (177°C) while the batter is in the fridge.
 Start by lightly dredging the cut fish strips in the cornstarch.
 Then in small batches dip the fish into the beer batter and then immerse it into the hot oil.

 Once the batter sets, turn the fish over and cook for about 2 minutes or until golden brown.
 When the fish is done, remove it from the hot oil and place it on a roasting rack to drain.

 Then serve the fish and chips with some malt vinegar, tartar sauce, lemon wedges, and your favorite dipping sauce.